1884 Boxing Children Trade Card Set and Checklist

 Some of these cards may not appear to be trade cards as some are found with blank backgrounds and no sponsor names.
 However, others feature cigar brands on them with advertisements on the back and, in some cases, small advertising print at the bottom on the fronts.

 These cards are not terribly rare but aren’t seen a lot, either.
-They typically start in the $10-$15 range.

 John Sullivan and Paddy Ryan